-Read commonly asked questions on employment checks and an individual's right to work in the UK.
-These FAQs should be read in conjunction with the right to work standard.
+The below questions and answers should be read in conjunction with our right to work standard.